Search Results for

 Transform rules list

-In the Transform rules list, you can view the information of:
+In the Transform rules list, you can view the following information:

-• Rule name: is the configured name of the rule.
+• Rule name: the configured name of the rule.
 The rule name is unique.

-• Description: is the description of the rule.
-It is usually used to describe the information of the rule.
+• Description: the description of the rule.
+It is usually used to describe the rule.

-• Is active: is status of the rule.
+• Is active: the status of the rule.
 If a rule is active, it can be used in the configuration of Data collection configs.

 Add a new transform rule

-To add a new transform rule, first, click on the the Add button to open the Add new rule dialog
+To add a new transform rule, first click the Add button to open the Add new rule dialog.

 image-20230602130751618